Upload non-tabular data as files

 If you want to rename a folder you can do so on the Files tab by right clicking on the folder name in the right bar.

-You can also create new folders and move files between existing folders from this bar.
+You can also create new folders and move files between two existing folders from this bar.
 When moving between folders, you can use a conditional statement to only move some files that match your conditions.

 Great metadata makes your dataset useable.
 Complete your metadata, along with configuring access, creating a sample, and releasing this version.